Nonacademic Job Search : The #1 Mistake PhDs Make

 I’ve spent the last 8 years researching how PhDs successfully transition into nonacademic careers.
 Today I want to share one of Beyond Prof’s key findings with you:

-Our research has shown that one of the biggest obstacles to a career transition is moving through career exploration and job searching in a haphazard way.
+Our research shows that one of the biggest obstacles to a career transition is moving through career exploration and job searching in a haphazard way.

 Think about it.
-Not following a process when job searching is like throwing spaghetti at the wall.
-It’s the biggest mistake PhDs make in their nonacademic job search.
+Not following a process when job searching is like throwing spaghetti at the wall and hoping something, anything, sticks.
+Haphazard job searching is the biggest mistake PhDs make in their nonacademic job search.

 And while we can talk about resume mistakes, transferable skills, and all the other tactics all day long – the first and most critical step in your nonacademic job search is knowing what the actual structure of a successful job search is.